ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0245 > Product Migration Name:  20231121074511_addProductToDb .

 0254 > updated the product class so the Title, ISBN and Author are Required and created a new migration addValidationToProduct and updated the database.

+0445 > Added IProductRepository,ProductRepository, and in unitofwork and Iunitofwork too, also added product controller,js,index View,Upsert.